Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-In order to constrain the effect of the uncertainty on the measured PAs of the megamasers and jets, we re-sampled the observed data $n_{\rm bs}=40000$ times, assuming that each PA follows a Gaussian probability distribution centered at the observed value quoted in table~\ref{tab:PA} and with a $\sigma$ equal to the 2.5$^{\circ}$ uncertainty previously assumed.
-Since the number of bins in the likelihood analysis is limited to 9, the chosen value of $n_{\rm bs}$ is enough to cover all the possible outcomes and to constrain the average evidence ratios and their uncertainties.
-The median evidence ratio for models with edge-on megamaser discs on the resampled data is:

-and is greater than 5.5 (19.0) at 90\% (85\%) confidence.
-We note that, the lower bound at 90\% is driven by NGC3079: upon resampling, it contributes to the $\Deltapa$ bins below $40^\circ$, thus reducing the evidence for partially-aligned models.
-Similarly the mean ratio for the models with isotropically distributed los is:

-in good agreement with the first analysis, that is not affected by the arbitrary choice of the $\Delta$PA bin size.
+In order to constrain the effect of the uncertainty on the measured PAs of the jets and megamasers, we re-sampled the observed data $n_{\rm bs}=4\times10^4$ times, assuming that each PA follows a Gaussian probability distribution centered at the observed value quoted in Table~\ref{tab:PA} and with a $\sigma_{\Delta {\rm PA}}$ equal to the 2.5$^{\circ}$ uncertainty previously assumed.
+Since the number of bins in the likelihood analysis is limited to nine, the chosen value of $n_{\rm bs}$ is large enough to cover all the possible outcomes and to constrain the average Bayes factors and their uncertainties.
+The median Bayes factor for models with edge-on megamaser disks on the resampled data is $K_{\rm EO-bs}\approx 19.7$, and is greater than 4.7 (12.6) at 90\% (85\%) confidence.
+We note that the lower bound at 90\% is driven by NGC3079: upon resampling, it contributes to the $\Deltapa$ bins below $40^\circ$, thus reducing the evidence for partially aligned models.
+Similarly the median ratio for the models with isotropically distributed LoS is $K_{\rm ISO-bs}\approx{12.6}$ (with the ratio being greater than 7.7 (8.4) at 90\% (85\%) confidence) in good agreement with the first analysis, which is not affected by the arbitrary choice of the $\Delta$PA bin size.
 The posterior distributions for the partially aligned cases are consistent with those obtained with the first analysis presented.